craigfrancis/r-stats/readme.md

 This is just like reading a CSV file, so each line in the file will contain values with a numerical offset.

-For reference, a 50 MB file takes about 30 seconds to parse.
+A 50 MB file takes about 30 seconds to parse.

 If you have problems with the User Agent string containing quote marks (some bots do this), then use `sed` to convert them into CSV escaped values: